nullpointer-io/stablediffusion/README.md

 ./stablediffusion.py "What happened to Il signor Rossi cerca la felicità"` over10gb=False
 ```

+**IMPORTANT**
-IMPORTANT: At the initial run gigabytes of data will be downloaded at first.
+At the initial run gigabytes of data will be downloaded at first.